uploadcare/migro/README.rst

 The migration process is straightforward: you either provide a list of file URLs or set your AWS S3 credentials, and those files are uploaded to your Uploadcare project.

 Upon completion, you will receive a listing of all uploaded files.
-For each processed file, you will also receive details on its status and any errors that may have occurred.
+You will also receive details on the status of each processed file and any errors that may have occurred.

 Installation